 - 1. The right to be believed.
 Waldorf College and its staff are committed to listening to your situation and to take your complaint, accusation or account seriously. - 2.
 The right to safety.
-If you feel you continue to be in a dangerous situation, Waldorf personnel will work with you to insure your safety. - 3.
+If you feel you continue to be in a dangerous situation, Waldorf personnel will work with you to insure your safety which could include a no contact order, change in class schedule, move of residence hall and or possible ban/suspension of an accused in attending or being present in certain areas on campus. - 3.
 The right to not be academically penalized.
 At your discretion (and with your consent), contact will be made with your professors to explain absences from class, missed assignments, etc. - 4.
 The right to advocacy.
-Waldorf College offers staff members (Campus Counselors, College Nurse, and Residence Hall Area Coordinators) who are available to work as your advocate through judicial and recovery processes. - 5.
+Waldorf College offers staff members (Campus Counselors, College Nurse, Forest City Police, CIS Advocate and Residence Hall Area Coordinators) who are available to work as your advocate through judicial and recovery processes. - 5.
 The right to confidentiality.
 All matters regarding sexual assault/misconduct or harassment will be handled in a confidential and respectful manner.

-IF YOU KNOW SOMEONE WHO HAS BEEN THE VICTIM OF SEXUAL ASSAULT (Bystander Intervention)
+IF YOU KNOW SOMEONE WHO HAS BEEN THE VICTIM OF SEXUAL ASSAULT (Bystander Intervention Definition)